 Yes, but I wish it wasn't important to people that I am.
 I had a bit of a breakdown in January of 2013.
 I did more writing in 2012 than I'd ever done in my life—a series of movies, two of which got made, and countless television pilots.
 By January of 2013 I was exhausted.
 I found myself hungry to write prose, so I started working on this book.
 Every now and then it comes alive and I work on it until I get distracted by something else.
 It's on my desk, along with a play that I'm writing.

 What made you want to do the podcast?

-I published a very long, 4,000 word piece for Out Magazine.
-It got a lot of attention here in the US, and reading articles written in response to it, I realised people had stopped reading halfway through.
+I published a very long, 4,000-word piece for Out magazine.
+It got a lot of attention here in the US, and reading articles written in response to it, I realized people had stopped reading halfway through.

 That's the internet.

 I think David Foster Wallace is a complete fraud.
 I'm really shocked that people take him seriously.
-People say the same thing about me of course, and I've been criticised for saying these things about Wallace due to the very sentimental narrative attached to him since he killed himself.
+People say the same thing about me, of course, and I've been criticized for saying these things about Wallace due to the very sentimental narrative attached to him since he killed himself.

 But it all ties into Generation Wuss and its wussy influence on social media to a degree; if you have a snarky opinion about anything, you're a douche.
 To me, that's problematic.
 It limits discourse.
 If you just like everything, what are we going to talk about?
 How great everything is?
 How often I've pushed the Like button on my Facebook page?

 Is it BuzzFeed who said they're not going to run any negative reviews any more?
 Really, guys?
 What's going to happen to culture then?
 What's going to happen to conversation?
 It's going to die.

 Yeah.
 But I suppose now, in place of money, we have a currency of popularity, and the main pay-off is thousands of people liking your shit on Facebook.
 In that climate, how do you create vital work?